Assisting the Board with remuneration.

 - Obtain information about remuneration in other companies and, in this regard, select, appoint and determine the terms of reference for independent remuneration consultants, to advise on remuneration policy and levels of remuneration.

-- Review and determine the remuneration of the Chairman of the Board and the terms of employment and remuneration of individual EDs and Aviva Leadership Team members, including any specific recruitment or severance terms.
+- Review and determine the remuneration of the Chairman of the Board and the terms of employment and remuneration of individual EDs and Group Executive Committee members, including any specific recruitment or severance terms.

 - Review and recommend to management the level and structure of senior management remuneration.